 TCU’s run to the Big 12 championship game proved the team is a legitimate contender.
 Despite losing the title to West Virginia, the Horned Frogs were able to bring Kansas State's Cinderella run in the making to a screeching halt with a 62-53 win.
 They remained competitive throughout the tournament despite the tough opponents.

-Louisville’s ACC tournament performance highlighted a team gaining confidence until running into Duke.
-The Cardinals' ball movement and defensive communication improved noticeably throughout the campaign.
+Louisville’s ACC tournament performance highlighted a team gaining confidence until it ran into Duke.
+But even with the narrow upset, the Cardinals still have plenty to be proud of as they've improved noticeably throughout the campaign.

 Ole Miss delivered one of the week’s biggest surprises with a tournament upset over Vanderbilt.
-The Rebels relied on aggressive defense and timely scoring runs to challenge their higher-seeded opponent, but it wasn't enough to slow down Texas in the end.
+The Rebels definitely pose a challenge to their higher-seeded opponents, but they still weren't able to slow down Texas in the semis.

-Maryland’s Big Ten tournament games showcased that the team still has some room to grow.
-However, the Terrapins remain a difficult matchup when their perimeter shooting is clicking.
+Maryland’s Big Ten tournament performance saw the team get bounced versus Oregon, showcasing that the team still has some room to grow.
+However, the Terrapins remain a difficult matchup when their offense is clicking.

-Minnesota impressed with defensive effort throughout its conference tournament games, but the team has struggled versus several high-powered offenses.
+Minnesota impressed with its offensive effort throughout its conference tournament games, but the team has struggled versus several high-powered offenses.
 The loss to Ohio State in the quarterfinal was no different.

 21. Notre Dame

-Princeton dominated its conference and enters the national tournament in a confident position.
+Princeton dominated the Ivy League and enters the national tournament with a conference title and in a confident position.
 The Tigers’ disciplined offense and efficient shooting make them a potential upset threat.

 24. Georgia